codingcatgirl/choo/docs/transit/start.rst

 As you can see, the API returned a Stop with more information.

+The stop now is defined by it’s correct country, city and name attribute.
+Also, we have its coordinates now.
+In the _ids attribute you can find its ids.
+This ID would be enough to identify the stop.
+Our input JSON could also have been ``["Stop", {"ids": {"vrr": 20009289}}]`` with the same result.

 The ``rides`` and ``lines`` attributes were shortened in this example but will give you ``Ride.Results`` and ``Line.Results`` if the API provides this information.
 (If not, you can still use a ``Ride.Request`` oder ``Line.Request`` to request it explicitely.

 For more information about the command line syntax, see `Command Line Usage`_.